 Rayev tells TechCrunch that AppBoxo’s new funding will be used to further develop Shopboxo, while also expanding its merchant ecosystem and building out its international presence.
 At first, the startup will focus on the Asia-Pacific region, where super apps are the most dominant, he says, but it also wants to enter Europe and the United States.

 Appboxo is one of our portfolio startups in Plug and Play APAC.
 As an in-house venture capital, our goal is to fund the teams that are building the defensible businesses of the future.
 By leveraging our capital, our network of VCs, and our corporate partners, we give our portfolio companies an added advantage.
-Find out more here!
+Join our platform today!